ravenlab/commander/README.md

 ## What is commander?

 Commander is a platform agnostic command framework for Minecraft server implementations.
 With Commander you can ideally write your commands once and use them everywhere.
-This is done through the Commander class which handles command registration.
+This is done through the Commander class which handles platform specific command registration.
 With Commander there are a variety of features: force command registration, annotation-based commands, command aliasing and child commands.

 ## Why?